TingkaiLiu/Ray-SLURM-autoscaler/README.md

 - Copy the code and template script to Ray library path.
 - Fill the path name in autoscaler config yaml

-TL;DR: Fill all the "Macros" with prefix "\_DEPLOY\_"
+TL;DR: Fill all the "Macros" with prefix "\_DEPLOY\_" and copy all files into ray package.

 # Notes
 The original Ray autoscaler assumes each "node" in the Ray cluster is a VM-like machine that can be SSH-ed into to run setup command, and those machines doesn't share a file system.
-As a result, the autoscaler treat "node allocation" and "node setup" as two steps,using two different thread to do the job, and requires ways to transmit files across different nodes (such as rsync).
+As a result, the autoscaler treats "node allocation" and "node setup" as two steps,using two different thread to do the job, and requires ways to transmit files across different nodes (such as rsync).

 However, this model doesn't fit the SLURM cluster model.
 Each "node" in a SLURM cluster is a slurm job, in which "node allocation" and "node setup" are done at the same time.
 Furthermore, the nodes in the SLURM clusters usually share a file system and don't require inter-node file transmission.

 As a result, some hacking is performed in this site package.
-All the node setup are done when the node is created (when submitting the SLURM) batch.
+All the node setup are done when the node is created (when submitting the SLURM batch).
 The command runner (for setting up the nodes after node creation) is implemented to be empty, and the inter-node file transmission is implemented as local copying.
 For details about the autoscaler system structure and hacking, see this development guide: https://github.com/TingkaiLiu/ray/blob/NodeProvider_doc/doc/source/cluster/node-provider.rst